chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 Now for the third question in our framework, we can finally start evaluating units library features.
 We'll emphasize those we consider the most important.
-Naturally, these tend to be particular strengths of Au.
+Naturally, these tend to be particular strengths of Au, because we focused on what we thought was important when we built it.
 The next section will look at some other features where we fall short.

 We won't have time to compare every library on every criterion --- you can see our doc website for that --- but we will mention other libraries where appropriate.